LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 [position_encoding]: https://kazemnejad.com/blog/transformer_architecture_positional_encoding/

-The remaining question, is why use both sine and cosine waves?
+The remaining question is why use both sine and cosine waves?
 The answer in the paper is: "We chose this function because we hypothesized it would allow the model to easily learn to attend by relative positions, since for any fixed offset $k$, $PE_{j+k}$ can be represented as a linear function of
 $PE_{j}$."
 Here they are referring to the identities: